grncdr/js-pockets/README.md

 });
 ```

 This can be particularly useful for implementing a "unit-of-work" pattern for web servers, where every request can have an isolated `pocket` that extends an application-wide pocket with request-specific data.
+If that interests you, check out [web-pockets](https://github.com/grncdr/web-pockets).

 ## Using Node-style callback functions